Semi-supervised Hypergraph Node Classification on Hypergraph Line Expansion: Hypergraph Representation Learning

 \subsection{Acceleration: Neighborhood Sampling}

-For practical usage, we further improve the proposed model by neighborhood sampling.
-As is mentioned, the runtime complexity of our model is proportional to the number of connected edges, $|E_l|$, of {\em line expansion}.
-Real-world hypergraphs are usually sparse, however, most of them often have vertices with large degrees, which would probably lead to a large and dense {\em line expansion} substructure.
+For practical usage, we further accelerate the proposed model by neighborhood sampling.
+As is mentioned, the runtime complexity of our model is proportional to the number of connected edges, $|\calE_l|$, of {\em line expansion}.
+Real-world hypergraphs are usually sparse, however, most of them often have vertices with large degrees, which would probably lead to a large or dense {\em line expansion} substructure.

 On simple graphs, \cite{hamilton2017inductive} proposes neighbor sampling for high-degree vertices, which randomly samples a few neighbors to approximate the aggregation of all neighbors through an unbiased estimator.
 This paper adopts neighborhood sampling techniques to hypergraph regime and mitigates the potential computational problems in real applications.
 Since our graph convolution involves both {\em vertex similarity} and {\em edge similarity} information, we design two threshold, $\delta_e$ and $\delta_v$, for two neighboring sets, separately.